syncfusion-content/asp.netwebforms-docs/aspnet/Toolbar/Appearance-and-Styling.md

 ---
 layout: post
 title: Appearance and Styling | Toolbar | ASP.NET | Syncfusion
-description: appearance and styling
+description: Learn here about appearance and styling in Syncfusion Essential ASP.NET Webforms Toolbar Control, its elements, and more.
 platform: aspnet
 control: Toolbar
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance and Styling in ASP.NET Toolbar

 ## Adjusting Toolbar size